miozilla/transformer/README.md

 # transformer 🤖🧬🤗
-transformer : HuggingFace # Transformer
+transformer : HuggingFace # Transformer # AWS Sagemaker Studio Lab

 ## Objective
 - Learn what Transformer models can do and use the first tool from the 🤗 Transformers library: the pipeline() function.